Print Wikipedia

-Print Wikipedia is an art project by Michael Mandiberg that included a printed edition of 106 volumes of the English Wikipedia as it existed on April 7, 2015.
-The bound paper volumes, each running 700 pages, represented a fraction of the 7,473 total volumes necessary to render the encyclopedia's extant text on that date.
-As first shown at the Denny Gallery in New York City, United States, during summer 2015, the project included a display of the spines of the first 1,980 volumes in the set.
-The 106 printed volumes included only text of the encyclopedia articles: images and references were omitted.
-Supplementing the printed volumes of encyclopedia articles, additional print volumes included the appendix to all 7.5 million contributors to English Wikipedia (in 36 volumes) and a table of contents (in 91 volumes).
+Print Wikipedia is an art project by Michael Mandiberg that involved producing a printed edition of 106 volumes of the English Wikipedia as it existed on April 7, 2015.
+The bound paper volumes, each containing 700 pages, represented a portion of the 7,473 total volumes needed to print the encyclopedia's text as of that date.
+First exhibited at the Denny Gallery in New York City during the summer of 2015, the project featured a display of the spines of the first 1,980 volumes in the set.The 106 printed volumes included only the text of the encyclopedia articles, omitting images and references.
+In addition to the printed volumes of articles, further volumes included an appendix listing all 7.5 million contributors to the English Wikipedia (in 36 volumes) and a table of contents (in 91 volumes).
+In total, including these metadata volumes, 7,600 volumes were digitally created and uploaded to the print-on-demand site Lulu.com.

+From February 24 to May 21, 2016, it was exhibited inside the Charles Trumbull Hayden Library on the Arizona State University Tempe campus, adjacent to the library's conventional encyclopedia section.